-Shubman Gill walked off the field on March 31, 2026, witnessing a Punjab Kings victory that exposed tactical vulnerabilities within the Gujarat Titans lineup.
+Shubman Gill walked off the field witnessing a Punjab Kings victory that exposed tactical vulnerabilities within the Gujarat Titans lineup.
 Match officials reported intermittent showers throughout the evening, a factor the Titans captain cited as a primary reason for his team's inability to defend their total.
+On April 1, 2026, Gill’s post-match comments kept attention on Gujarat’s tactics after the Punjab defeat.
 Shubman Gill expressed frustration regarding how the atmospheric moisture altered the surface behavior during the second innings, effectively neutralizing the spin threat his bowlers attempted to exert.
 Humidity levels in Mullanpur reached 82 percent by the start of the tenth over.

 Cooper Connolly became the unexpected protagonist for the Punjab franchise, dismantling the Titans' bowling attack with clinical precision.
 Scoring 72 runs from a mere 41 deliveries, the young Australian left-hander capitalized on a ball that skidded onto the bat with minimal friction.
 Statistical tracking showed that 64 percent of his runs came through the off-side, exploiting gaps left by a frustrated fielding unit.
 Punjab Kings eventually chased down the target with three balls to spare.